How I bounced from a globetrotting

 In 2012, I founded my company

 and started delivering keynotes and career strategy training at conferences and universities.
-My most popular one by far?
+My most popular one?

-"Here's what they're not telling you about what it really takes to get what you want and be happy in your career."
+"What they're not telling you about what it really takes to get what you want in your career."

 Most fun at a conference: NABA in Vegas '16.

 The Choices We Make.
 I hoped against hope it would make me as meteorically well-known as author Liz Gilbert's Ted talk made her, but then again I didn't write "Eat.
 Pray.
 Love."
 And hers is slightly better.
 The good news: it was so much fun.

 Takeaway: the right information at the right time makes all the difference.

 That's what I do.
 That's what I give you and that's what I love.